 - One had died

-This cluster of paranoia, agitation and a racing heart seems common in people who take bath salts, and the bath salts can keep these symptoms in play for an incredibly long time.
+This cluster of paranoia, agitation and a racing heart seems common in people who take bath salts, and the abuse of bath salts can keep these symptoms in play for an incredibly long time.
 According to the Partnership at Drugfree.org, these symptoms can begin to take hold in about 15 minutes, and the symptoms can last for about four to six hours.

 Once the teen is stable and feeling more reasonable, parents can then discuss the next steps.
 These drugs can be quite addictive, and it can be hard for teens to overcome that addiction alone.
 With the help of a reputable rehab program, teens can learn to overcome their addictions and establish lives that don’t include drug use.